vanshid/vanshid/README.md

 # Hi, I'm Vanshi Dalal 👋

-### Technical Product Manager · 5+ Years · Builder → PM
+### Technical Product Manager · Builder → Strategist → Researcher

-I spent three years shipping production code before moving into product — which is why I still own the parts most PMs hand off: API contracts, data models, retrieval quality, cutover sequencing.
+Three years writing production code, then a move into product — I still hold the API contracts, the data model, and the research that should happen before either of those exists.

 `📍 Ahmedabad, IN` &nbsp;·&nbsp; `🎓 MBA, IIT Patna` &nbsp;·&nbsp; `📬 vanshid1904@gmail.com`